DusanDjordjic/DusanDjordjic/README.md

-- 👋 Hi, I’m @DusanDjordjic
+- 👋 Hi, I’m Dusan Djordjic
-- 👀 I’m interested in challenging projects to test and improve my skills
-- 🌱 I’m currently learning: Angular
+- I enjoy building web applications but also love doing low-level programming.
-- 📫 You can reach me Email: dukidjordjic@gmail.com
+- You can reach by email: dukidjordjic@gmail.com